Shriram-s-DevOps-Notes/Docker/Documents/Docker_Images/Docker_image.md

 - When a container is created from an image, Docker adds a new writable layer on top of the read-only layers.
 This writable layer is often referred to as the "container layer."
 All changes made to the running container - such as writing new files, modifying existing files, and deleting files - are written to this writable layer.

 - The read-only layers of an image remain unchanged throughout the lifecycle of the image.
-When multiple containers are spawned from the same image, they all share the image's read-only layers but have their own individual writable layers.
+When multiple containers are spawned from the same image, they all share the image's read-only layers but have their writable layers.

 - This architecture helps to efficiently manage storage space and enables quick start-up times for containers, as only the new writable layer needs to be created for each new container.

-- To check the image layers run command
+- To check the image layers run the command
 ```
 docker history <image-name>:<image-tag>
 ```
 Example: Below is an example for Image layers.
-Official HTTPD package has 15 Layers.
+The official HTTPD package has 15 Layers.
 ```
 root@ip-172-31-16-115:~# docker history httpd:latest
 IMAGE          CREATED        CREATED BY                                      SIZE      COMMENT